img 6430

 Pioneer PL-L1000

-I’m very fond of what became known as Pioneer’s stable hanging rotor motor.
-Here, we can see that the thrust bearing is at the very top of what would be the spindle shaft.
-The bearing well is incorporated into the rotor and slides over this.
+I’m very fond of what became known as Pioneer’s ‘stable hanging rotor’ motor.
+Here, we see the thrust bearing at the very top of what would be the spindle shaft in a regular deck.
+The bearing well is incorporated into the rotor and slides over this, trapping lubricant at the top of the bearing.
 This reduces the lever arm that forms at the end of the fulcrum, placing the fulcrum at the record surface and reducing any potential rocking moment.
-Like any motor, it needs careful service.
+Like any motor, it needs careful service and special lubricant.

 Pioneer PL-L1000